 We’re Looking for New Members!

-Sydney Loyed – President
+Lindsey Wrinkle – President

 Alex Guilbeau – Secretary

 Alex Guilbeau is an Associate at Dimensional Fund Advisors, supporting financial advisors and wealth managers around the country to provide the best financial solutions for their clients.
-Prior to this role, she worked at a small local private placement financial firm, supporting 1,000+ investors and creating unique marketing content.
+Prior to this role, she worked at a small, local, private placement financial firm, supporting 1,000+ investors and creating unique marketing content.
 She hopes to help people achieve peace of mind with their finances so they can focus on more important things in life such as friends and family.
-Alex is passionate about the mission of Susan G. Komen Organization and is excited to support this organization and the community in which it serves.
+Alex is passionate about the mission of Susan G. Komen and is excited to support this organization and the community in which it serves.
 A native Austinite, Alex graduated with a BBA in Marketing from the McCombs School of Business at The University of Texas at Austin, and is deeply ingrained in the Austin community.
-In her free time, Alex enjoys exploring her city, traveling, cooking and exercising.
+In her free time, Alex enjoys exploring her city, traveling, cooking, and exercising.